ferdy/.emacs.d/README.md

 That is why if your build is more than seven days old, a warning will show up reminding you to update the sources.

 You can use [Magit](https://github.com/magit/magit), which is bound to ```<f3>```, to update the sources.
 Or you can do it using the command line:
-- enter the directory with Emacs sources and pull the latest commits:
 ```console
 $ cd emacs
 $ git pull
 ```
-- build Emacs:
+- now you can build Emacs:
 ```console
 $ ./configure
 $ make